Donders-Institute/bidscoin/docs/workflow.rst

     options:
-      -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
+      -h, --help            show this help message and exit -p LABEL [LABEL ...], --participant LABEL [LABEL ...]
-                            Space separated list of selected sub-# names/folders to be processed (the sub-prefix can be removed).
-Otherwise all participants in the sourcefolder will be processed
+                            Space separated list of selected sub-# names/folders to be processed (the sub-prefix can be omitted).
+Otherwise all subjects in the sourcefolder will be processed
-      -b BIDSMAP, --bidsmap BIDSMAP
+      -b NAME, --bidsmap NAME
                             The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is just the basename (i.e. no "/" in the name) then it is assumed to be located in the current directory or in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
       -f, --force           Process all subjects, regardless of existing subject folders in the bidsfolder.
-Otherwise these subject folders will be skipped -c, --cluster         Use the DRMAA library to submit the bidscoiner jobs to a high-performance compute (HPC) cluster
+Otherwise these subject folders will be skipped -c [SPECS], --cluster [SPECS]
-      -n NATIVESPEC, --nativespec NATIVESPEC
-                            Opaque DRMAA argument with native specifications for submitting bidscoiner jobs to the HPC cluster.
-NB: Use quotes and include at least one space character to prevent premature parsing (default: -l walltime=00:30:00,mem=4gb)
+                            Use the DRMAA library to submit the bidscoiner jobs to a high-performance compute (HPC) cluster.
+You can add an opaque DRMAA argument with native specifications for your HPC resource manager (NB: Use quotes and include at least one space character to prevent premature parsing -- see examples)

     examples:
       bidscoiner myproject/raw myproject/bids
       bidscoiner -f myproject/raw myproject/bids -p sub-009 sub-030
-      bidscoiner -f myproject/raw myproject/bids -c -n "--time=00:30:00 --mem=4000"
+      bidscoiner -f myproject/raw myproject/bids -c "--time=00:30:00 --mem=4000"

 .. tip::
    * Always check the terminal output for possible warnings or errors (a summary of them is printed at the end)